 For more Bonn routes, see Route List.

-If you're traveling to Bonn, Germany's ex-capital city, here's the place to run: head south along the Rhine River to the Rheinau Park and back.
-It's definitely the main jogging track in town, and for good reason: the pedestrian path is quiet and scenic the whole way.
+If you're traveling to Bonn, Germany's ex-capital city, here's the place to run: heading south along the Rhine River to the Rheinau Park and back.
+It's definitely the main running track in town, and for good reason: the pedestrian trail is quiet and scenic the whole way.

 Back then, my main impression was how rich the town seemed.
 The old town was plastered in expensive granite cubes, and the pubs were full of politicians drinking their kölsch beer.
 The baroque town hall and Beethoven's birthplace house added elegant touches to the old town.
 The town was full of pleasant neighborhoods full of nice villas, with a university adding a lot of life to the whole scene.